TrollzorFTW/trollzorftw.github.io/_posts/2020-11-05-secarmy-ctf-oscp-box.md

 seis:$6$MCzqLn0Z2KB3X3TM$opQCwc/JkRGzfOg/WTve8X/zSQLwVf98I.RisZCFo0mTQzpvc5zqm/0OJ5k.PITcFJBnsn7Nu2qeFP8zkBwx7.:18532:0:99999:7:::
 ```

-Cracking the hash gives us the password: Hogwarts , so creds: seis:Hogwarts
+Cracking the hash gives us the password ``Hogwarts`` , so the credentials are: ``seis:Hogwarts``

 ### Flag 7
-The readme.txt file gives us the following path: "head over to /shellcmsdashboard webpage and find the credentials!"
+The readme.txt file gives us the following path: "head over to ``/shellcmsdashboard`` webpage and find the credentials!".

-After trying a bit with hydra, having no success because no message on fail.
+I decided to bruteforce login with BurpSuite sniper attack with first 100  ``rockyou.txt`` passwords.

-I decided to bruteforce login on burp sniper attack obtaining the password "qwerty".
+The only password with a different length than the other ones was ``qwerty``.

-Logged in and got the message: "head over to /aabbzzee.php"
+Logged in and got the message: ``head over to /aabbzzee.php``

 This page will give us an easy command injection box where we will get a reverse shell from.